Frequently Asked Questions

 What’s the difference between a Relationship MOT and Couples Counselling?

 A Relationship MOT is designed to get you thinking and talking about your relationship before problems or issues arise.
-The aim is to help you understand one another better in order to deal with the challenges which arise from time-to-time throughout life’s journey.
+The aim is to help you understand one another better in order to deal with the challenges which arise throughout life’s journey.

 What areas do I work in?